symbolix/ci_bezierpathiteration/README.md

 ## Intro ##

-This is an example libcinder project that should demonstrate app build process outside the cinder project structure.
+This is an example libcinder project that should demonstrate the cinder-app build process, as an individual and stand-alone project.
+This example utilises the official libcinder-cmake approach that can be found here: [github.com/cinder](https://github.com/cinder/Cinder "Branch: android_linux")

 ## Commands ##